 The media center serves as an informational and instructional resource for students and staff members.
-Third, fourth and fifth grade students will visit the media center during their assigned, weekly media center period, along with additional periods when the media specialist and teachers choose to collaborate on joint lessons, booktalks, research, digital literacy, etc.
+Students in grades seven and eight will have a quarterly Media Center Elective.
+In addition, teachers who provide instruction for sixth, seventh, and eighth graders will have students utilize the media center for certain class projects, research, collaborate on joint lessons, booktalks, etc.